uber/baseweb/rfcs/modal-component.md

 - `backdrop: boolean` - Set to false to not show a transparent backdrop
 - `onOpenComplete: function` - handler after opening (after animation, etc)
 - `onCloseComplete: function` - handler after closing (after animation, etc)
-- `autofocus: boolean` - Set to false if modal shouldn't autofocus on its content
 - `enforceFocus: boolean` - Set to false if we should force focus to stay in modal
 - `usePortal: boolean` - Set to false to not use a portal, and just mount as direct child
 - `disableRestoreFocus: boolean` - Set to false to not restore focus to previous element on close